 If you’re new to R&D tax credits, we can help you get started and set you up for your future investment in innovation.
 We will adapt to your business, offering a bespoke service to meet your unique requirements.

 ForrestBrown’s technical firepower can help

 As a firm of chartered tax advisers – the gold standard in tax – ForrestBrown is uniquely placed to advise innovative companies on R&D tax credits.
-And unlike other R&D consultancies, we are able to file corporation tax returns on behalf of our clients.
-Our end-to-end claim service takes care of all of this for you and ensures that your benefit is maximised.
+And unlike other R&D consultancies, we are able to file Corporation Tax returns on behalf of our clients.
+Our end-to-end claim service takes care of all of this for you.

 Once you’ve received your first R&D tax credit, we also advise on record-keeping to ensure you are set up well for future claims.

 It can be complicated to submit an R&D tax credit claim to HMRC’s exacting standards.

 Get in touch with our team of chartered tax advisers, chartered accountants, lawyers, sector specialists, former HMRC inspectors and quality assurance experts to access expert guidance for your claims.